 Join us for at two-day event that merges the hands-on coding experience of hackathons with cutting-edge research presentations to explore the latest in large language models and how they can be developed and deployed responsibly.
-This even is co-sponsored by the Schwartz Reisman Institute for Technology and Society (SRI) and the Data Sciences Institute (DSI) at the University of Toronto.
+This event is co-sponsored by the Schwartz Reisman Institute for Technology and Society (SRI) and the Data Sciences Institute (DSI) at the University of Toronto.

-On October 4, 2024, we invite all University of Toronto studentsgraduate or undergraduateto register for a day-long hackathon centered on the innovative and responsible use of LLMs in developing intelligent systems.
+On October 4, 2024, we invite all University of Toronto students—graduate or undergraduate—to register for a day-long hackathon centered on the innovative and responsible use of LLMs in developing intelligent systems.

 On October 5, 2024, we invite anyone interested to register to attend a symposium where leading researchers will present their latest advancements in the development, applications, and ethical considerations of LLMs.